 A major reason for Rol's working to preserve Santa Monica Airport in the 70's and 80's was to maintain its availability for life saving operations during emergencies, especially following Southern California's expected great earthquake.
 As a result of what he learned, he founded in 1987 and serves as President of EVAC, the Emergency Volunteer Air Corps, a national group assisting in rebuilding airports and providing voluntary transport services after disasters or during major public emergencies.
 EVAC works to encourage pilot groups such as volunteer pilot organizations and airport associations to prepare and adopt disaster and emergency preparedness programs.

 Rol also has a strong interest in preserving and promoting backcountry and recreational airstrips, providing enhanced opportunities for backpackers, fishermen, and other wilderness enthusiasts who arrive by air.
-As such he is a Director of the Recreational Aviation Foundation, served as its New Mexico State Liaison and as co-founder of the New Mexico Pilots Association's Recreational Aviation Committee, and also informally as RAF's Southwest Region coordinator.
+As such he served as Director of the Recreational Aviation Foundation for twelve years, served as its New Mexico State Liaison and as co-founder of the New Mexico Pilots Association's Recreational Aviation Committee, and also informally as RAF's Southwest Region coordinator.
 He is now Director Emeritus of the RAF.

 From 1989 through 2000 Rol worked as a management and media consultant and as the Southern California, and then as the Northeastern Regional Representative for the 400,000 member Aircraft Owners and Pilots Association (AOPA), advising elected officials and agencies and assisting pilots, owners, and aviation groups in a seven state area ranging from New York to Maine.